arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)#!SPOKENBY(Carlos)!#:
 >
-You may need to consider the order of the call handlers carefully, especially if some of them donâ€™t always pass the call on to the next handler.
+You may need to consider the order of the call handlers carefully, especially if some of them don’t always pass the call on to the next handler.

 ## Policy Injection and Attributes ##
 Using policies with matching rules such as those shown in the previous example means that you can apply and manage the policies when you configure your container.
-You can define the policies either in code, as shown in the example, or in a configuration file in a similar way to that described in the section â€œ<a href="#_Design_Time_Configuration" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Design Time Configuration</a>â€ earlier in this chapter.
+You can define the policies either in code, as shown in the example, or in a configuration file in a similar way to that described in the section “<a href="#_Design_Time_Configuration" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Design Time Configuration</a>” earlier in this chapter.
 However, an alternative approach is to use attributes in your business classes to indicate whether the container should invoke a particular call handler.
 In this case, the person writing the business class is responsible for making sure that all the crosscutting concerns are addressed.

 > ![](images/note.gif)#!SPOKENBY(Jana)!#: